 Louise Burnette took on the role as our volunteer pastry chef shortly after our Center opened.
 Louise is responsible for baking many of the exquisite desserts enjoyed by our Center’s patients, families and visitors.
 Twice weekly, Louise also creates homemade pastries and treats that she brings in as a gift for everyone to enjoy.
 Louise is the magic behind the chocolate truffles and red velvet Valentine cupcakes and a multitude of other delectable treats that appear at her window.

-Regional Hospice and Palliative Care would also like to thank our Danbury Giving Circle volunteers who work tirelessly to organize these fundraising breakfasts to garner community support in the form of advocacy and fundraising.
+Regional Hospice would also like to thank our Danbury Giving Circle volunteers who work tirelessly to organize these fundraising breakfasts to garner community support in the form of advocacy and fundraising.